josephlei/jjl-website/_posts/2015-08-09-dollar-tree.markdown

 **Masking tape* - It's cheap enough, but the quality is lacking.. good enough for simple jobs sticking up stuff and not leaving a residue, but I definitely wouldn't paint with it.

 **Nail file** - I use it for taking off rough nail edges after clipping.
-They don't last very long but the upside is when they're no good anymore you can just cut out a piece of 220 grit sandpaper, glue it on and you're good to go again
+They don't last very long but the upside is when they're no good anymore you can just cut out a piece of 220 grit sandpaper, glue it on and you're good to go again.
+Update 2015-09-02: after using my "nail file hack" for a month or so..
+220 grit sand paper works really well

 **Isopropyl alcohol** - It's either low concentration (~30%) or a really small bottle (maybe 8oz), would probably want to be more safe than sorry if using it to disinfect stuff